Pixocoin/PixoClassic/README.md

 * Acknowledgement to Zcash!
 * All the parents to my coin!
 * To the real inventor of computer money - Satoshi!
-* Inspiration - Charlie Lee, and Vitalik Buterin!
+* Inspiration - Charlie Lee, Vitalik Buterin, and Master!
 * My parents, my sister, and my brother!

 ## Donations